xiaoxiae/slama.dev/tools.md

   - [vim-airline](https://github.com/vim-airline/vim-airline) -- _improves the status/tabline._ It looks quite slick, and helps with orientation.

 ## Command Line
 - [Ranger](https://wiki.archlinux.org/index.php/Ranger) -- a _text-based file manager._ It's quick, simple, and has Vim-like key bindings.
-I found it easier to control than Midnight Commander, but it's mostly a personal preference.
+I found it easier to control than other file editors, but it's mostly a personal preference.
-- [fish](https://fishshell.com/) -- a _(f)riendly (i)nteractive (sh)ell._ Features out-of-the-box autosuggestions, has a nice scripting syntax and is overall much more pleasant to work with than Bash (at least for me).
+- [fish](https://fishshell.com/) -- a _(f)riendly (i)nteractive (sh)ell._ Features out-of-the-box autosuggestions, has a nice scripting syntax, a [vi mode](https://fishshell.com/docs/current/commands.html#fish_vi_mode), and is overall much more pleasant to work with than Bash (at least for me).

 ## Internet Browsing
 - [FireFox](https://www.mozilla.org/en-US/firefox/) -- better than Chrome!
 I use it mostly for privacy concerns and for the fact that I find internet browser diversity an important issue.